clivewatson/KQLpublic/README.md

 ## Workbooks - how to Import and Export:

-This is repeated in a file (open the instructions file in RAW mode and download to see the screenshots), see instructions in the workbooks folder:
+This is repeated in a file (open the instructions file in *RAW* mode and download to see the screenshots), see instructions in the workbooks folder:

 ### Installation Instructions:

-1. [Copy] the workbook file content (these are JSON files), open Azure Monitor Workbooks (from portal.azure.com) - open the “empty” Azure Monitor Workbook, in “advanced edit” mode (press the </> icon ).
+1. Select the [RAW] button, [Copy] the workbook file content (these are JSON files),  open Azure Monitor Workbooks (from portal.azure.com) - open the “empty” Azure Monitor Workbook, in “advanced edit” mode (press the </> icon ).
 Please [paste] over any json that exists.

 2. Then Press [apply] then [Done Editing]